Essay · June 2026

 Finance becomes a protocol layer

-We treat prediction markets, insurance, and derivatives as three different animals: one trades beliefs, one transfers losses, one moves state-contingent payoffs.
-They are one animal.
+We treat prediction markets, insurance, and derivatives as separate institutions: one trades beliefs, one transfers losses, one moves state-contingent payoffs.
+Underneath those legal categories is a common structure: a payoff that depends on the state of the world.
 An event contract pays out on whether a proposition resolves true; an insurance policy pays a loss subject to a deductible and limit; a derivative pays a function of some future price.
-All three are the same object — a payoff that depends on the state of the world — and what separates them is regulation, accounting, and collateral convention, not mathematics.
+What separates them is regulation, accounting, and collateral convention, not mathematics.
 It follows that any infrastructure cheap enough to specify, verify, collateralize, and settle one of them expands all three at once.

-As the categories converge, finance stops looking like a sector and starts looking like a protocol layer for economic life — the plumbing for moving value across time, risk, and state of the world.
-The boundary between a “financial transaction” and an ordinary one blurs, because both are transfers of state-contingent value, and the cost of running one has fallen to where it can sit beneath almost any interaction.
-Seen from that layer, the familiar furniture of the economy reveals its financial shadow.
+Seen from that layer, ordinary economic life reveals its financial shadow.
 A job is a stream of income.
 A commute is a portfolio of delays.
 A song is a stream of royalties.
 A warehouse is an options book on demand.
 A reputation is collateral; a forecast is inventory; a favor is a microcontract; a risk is an asset with a negative sign.
 The future does not invent these exposures.
-It makes the implicit explicit — turns whispers into bids and inconvenience into price.
+It makes the implicit explicit, turning whispers into bids and inconvenience into price.

 A home is a levered claim on a school district, a fault line, and a fire season, with bedrooms attached.